techthumb1/Credit-Card-Feature-Analyzer/README.md

-# Credit-Card-Feature-Analyzer
+# Credit Card Fraud Detection Stystem

 Flask application for feature analysis involving fraud detection and a recommender system for fraud protection services.
+Incorporating the use of SOTA machine learning algorithms and deep learning techniques.

 ## Table of Contents
 - [Installation](#installation)